Probe can’t determine cause of Minneapolis high-rise fire

 MINNEAPOLIS (AP) — Fire officials say they haven’t been able to determine the cause of a high-rise apartment fire that killed five people last week in Minneapolis.

 The Minneapolis Fire Department says Monday that the investigation into Wednesday’s fire is completed.
-Officials found the blaze was accidental, but they weren’t able to pinpoint the exact cause.
+Officials found the blaze was accidental and there were a handful of factors that may have contributed to the fire’s start, but they weren’t able to pinpoint an exact cause.
 Its origin was a bedroom wall in a unit on the 14th floor.

 The apartment building is 50 years old and was not required to have sprinklers due to its age.